Sovereign Grant Act 2011

 The Sovereign Grant Act 2011 (c.
-15) is the Act of the Parliament of the United Kingdom which introduced the Sovereign Grant, the payment which is paid annually to the monarch by the government in order to fund the monarch's official duties.
-It was the biggest reform to the finances of the British royal family since the inception of the Civil List in 1760.
+15) is the act of the Parliament of the United Kingdom that introduced the Sovereign Grant, the payment that is paid annually to the monarch by the government in order to fund the monarch's official duties.
+It is usually set as a percentage of annual income from the Crown Estate.
+The Sovereign Grant Act 2011 was the biggest reform to the finances of the British royal family since the inception of the Civil List in 1760.
+In addition to the Sovereign Grant, the monarch continues to receive the revenue of the Duchy of Lancaster, while the Prince of Wales receives the revenues of the Duchy of Cornwall.

 Background

 In 1760, King George III agreed with Parliament that he was no longer to govern in person, and therefore was no longer entitled to income from the Crown Estate, which for 700 years had always been used for the administration of the state.
-Parliament passed the Civil List Act 1760 which granted a fixed annual income from the Civil List.
+Parliament passed the Civil List Act 1760, which granted a fixed annual income from the Civil List.
 The resulting system required the annual state expenditure on the monarchy to be decided by the Treasury and presented to House of Commons.
 Prior to abolition, the Civil List was fixed at £7.9 million annually for the decade 2001–2010, the same amount as in 1991, with the reserve being consumed over the decade.
 In 2011 the Civil List was raised to £13.7 million.